galenys/iprl-rover-localisation-v2/README.md

 TODOs:
 - Skeleton particle system(done)
-- Figure out the likelihood function
+- Figure out the likelihood function(done)
 - Add the input layer converting from the 360 camera input to a list of Observation type objects (highly nontrivial the more I think about it)
 - Calibrate on the real rover
 - Optimise using Numpy for the vector operations(done)